Stop the Massachusetts Chainsaw Massacre

 SEE MANY MORE PHOTOS BELOW

-All Photos are FSC "Green” Certified Logging on Massachusetts
+All photos below are FSC "Green” Certified, Allegedly “Sustainable” Logging

 IT’S OUR CHOICE…..